Oil Contaminated Sands Testing and Installation Procedures

 Oil contaminated fine dust, from mining operations in Peru, treated and sealed with AggreBind.

-This effectively coats each fine particle with water based, traceable, environmentally safe, styrene acrylic cross linking polymer that seals and binds all soil particles together.
+This effectively coats each fine particle with water based, traceable, environmentally safe, cross linking copolymer that seals and binds all soil particles together.

 Proposed laboratory testing procedures for testing oil contaminated sands (OCS)

 - OCS Mixture of 1.3kg fine sand mixed with 0.04kg motor oil (based on a 30% average contamination rate), suggest the sample be pre-mixed and dried to simulate a real-world condition

 - 100% OCS mixture of sand and motor oil

 - 40% OCS mixture and 60% clean sand